SocksTheWolf/AntiScamBotSite/privacy.md

   * Who used it
   * When the command was used
 * The Channel ID if a message was forwarded using the tool.
-  * This data is automatically deleted 5 minutes from the last message sent from a channel.
+  * This data is automatically deleted at the expiration time the tool responds with.

 For reports, the following is collected and stored: